abinesh/world-trade-flow-analytics/project/structural_balance/Readme.txt

     group by A.exporter,A.importer) A where A.cccc = 3

 4. Positive/negative links definitions
-    A. If ratio of import and exports is within 0.5 and 2, it is a positive link.
+    A. [This does not classify positive and negative relationships, it classifies strong ties and weak ties] If ratio of import and exports is within 0.5 and 2, it is a positive link.
 On all other cases(ratio out of range, missing datapoint), it is negative link.
     B.
         -Each yearly graph represents positive, negative relationships/links between all pairs of countries.
 Missing links are taken into consideration too.
         -A relationship/link between two countries in a year are determined as follows: